 The Gateway Program serves middle and high school students who need more intensive supports and interventions than are available at their comprehensive home schools.
 Gateway serves between 100 and 150 middle and high school students each year, providing academic instruction and remediation, social skills instruction, counseling and therapeutic support, and a positive behavior management system designed to help students develop more appropriate school behaviors.
-When students meet their goals, a systematic transition plan is developed and implemented to return students to their home school.

-The Bridges Program at the Homewood Center is designed for students whose most prominent struggles are understood to be the result of psychiatric conditions, internal psychological states such as anxiety or depression, and/or Autism Spectrum disorders.
+The Bridges Program at the Homewood Center is designed for students identified as having an emotional disability and/or other related disability which may include anxiety or depression, and/or Autism Spectrum disorders.
 Classes are small, instruction is specialized and differentiated, and counseling services are available in multiple formats.
 Intensive staffing ratios and trained interventionists ensure that students are adequately supported.